VITianYash42/43-Days-DSA-Challenge/README.md

 # My 43-Day Adventure into Data Structures & Algorithms! 🚀  USING C++

-Hey there! 👋 Welcome to my personal DSA challenge.
+Hey there! 👋 Welcome to my #TeachersDay DSA challenge.

 For 43 days, I'm dedicating myself to solving one new problem every day.
 This isn't just about preparing for interviews; it's about falling in love with the process of problem-solving and proving to myself that I can stick to a goal.